Dolphins Turn Up Heat on Jets and Embattled Gase, 24-0

+Ryan Fitzpatrick blocked on a running play, improvised a left-handed completion and led cheers for his replacement during mop-up time Sunday.

+Least remarkably, he beat the New York Jets.
+Everybody is doing that.

-Ryan Fitzpatrick threw three touchdown passes and the Miami Dolphins held the winless New York Jets without a third-down conversion until the fourth quarter Sunday to get their first shutout in six years, 24-0.
+Fitzpatrick threw three touchdown passesagainst one of his many former teams, and the Miami Dolphins held the winless Jets without a third-down conversionuntil the fourth quarter to get their first shutout in six years, 24-0.

+“We’re still a work in progress, but we’re definitely heading in the right direction,” Fitzpatrick said. “

-The game was so lopsided that Miami rookie Tua Tagovailoa made his NFL debut in mop-up duty with 2:27 left.
+Rookie Tua Tagovailoa made his NFL debut as Fitzpatrick's replacement with 2:27 left.
 The Dolphins’ potential franchise quarterback ran onto the field to a big roar from the crowd of 10,772, and a grinning Fitzpatrick waved to encourage more cheers.

 The Dolphins blanked the Jets for the first time since the January 1983 AFC championship game, which they won 14-0.

+After the game, Tagovailoa spent about several minutes sitting alone on the field and on his phone with his parents.

+“It was a very special moment for me because my parents weren’t here,” Tagovailoa said.
+“I sat close to where I think our last drive ended, and I FaceTimed my parents.
+It was exciting to get out there.
+It was really fun.
+My parents were happy to see me out there playing again.”

 Fitzpatrick was 18 for 27 for 191 yards for Miami.
-He also blocked for Myles Gaskins on a run and improvised a left-handed completion under pressure for a short gain.
+He also blocked for Myles Gaskins on a run and flipped a left-handed completion under pressure for a short gain.

 Joe Flacco, making his second start for the injured Sam Darnold, went 21 for 44 for 186 and an interception.
-He was sacked three times, once for 28 yards.
+He was sacked three times, once by Emmanuel Ogbah for 28yards.

+“It was a tough game.
+It was ugly,” Flacco said.
+“We didn’t play well.
+They came after us and we just weren’t able to get a lot going.”

 The Jets, who released running back Le’Veon Bell on Tuesday, had 115 yards rushing.